rkkocheran/patterns_within_the_bible/README.md

 For more info see the documents in the Metadata folder within this repo.

-Thank you and God bless -
+May God bless you and keep you.
+May His face shine upon you and give you peace -